More Linux Core Changes in Kali Sana are to be noticed. (Also applies to Other Latest Linux Distros)

 1. Systemd & Systemctl

-Systemd is abbreviation for System Management Deamon.
+Systemd is an abbreviation for System Management Deamon.
 It replaces the init process which was the parent of all processes of a unix system in older versions.
 Systemd starts processes in parallel as compared with init in older versions which starts serially.
 This was designed to overcome many limitations of init like kernel panic.
 Also, the intension was to make things clean as possible.
 As a result, systemd starts much faster than init.
 Also there is a new logging system called journald which is described later in this article.

 Pratically, the core change is the run levels have been replaced by targets.
 Also all objects are categorized as targets, sockets, & services.
 Starting a runlevel is ideologically changed into reaching a target.